 If you are a fan of Eurovision then this will be very sad news.
 Anita Notaro was the tour de force responsible for directing the Eurovision Song Contest in 1993 from Millstreet in Ireland.

 The 1993 contest was brought from the small village of Millstreet in County Cork and was a directing challenge for Anita Notaro but she confounded all the critics and made it one of the most memorable Eurovision’s in the contest’s history.

-Anita worked as a highly successful Director with RTE (Irish National Broadcaster) for 18 years where she directed many programmes from The National Political Election coverage to The Eurovision Song Contest to Ireland’s most watched … continue reading the full article “Anita Notaro”
+Anita worked as a highly successful Director with RTE (Irish National Broadcaster) for 18 years where she directed many programmes from The National Political Election coverage to The Eurovision Song Contest to Ireland’s most watched [read more …] “Anita Notaro”

 The government today launched its strategy to get high speed broadband into all homes in the country.
 Cities and towns are due to be connected by 2016 while those of us in villages and the coutryside will be left behind and the government plan is to have those in place by 2020 (state substatised).
 Fortunately Millstreet town will be connected, but not an inch past the town limits.
 No villages like Cullen, Rathcoole, Dromagh, etc will be connected. pictured right is the map of Millstreet with areas in blue being the parts that will be connected.
-There’s a full interactive map at broadband.gov.ie … continue reading the full article “High Speed Broadband”
+There’s a full interactive map at broadband.gov.ie [read more …] “High Speed Broadband”